Steel Pulse

-Steel Pulse are a roots reggae band from the Handsworth area of Birmingham, England.
+Steel Pulse are a British roots reggae band from the Handsworth area of Birmingham, England.
 They originally formed at Handsworth Wood Boys School, and were composed of David Hinds (lead vocals, guitar), Basil Gabbidon (lead guitar, vocals), and Ronald McQueen (bass); along with Basil's brother Colin briefly on drums and Mykaell Riley (vocals, percussion).
 Steel Pulse were the first non-Jamaican act to win the Grammy Award for Best Reggae Album.
+Collectively the band has won one Grammy award with nine nominations.

 History

-Basil Gabbidon and David Hinds became inspired to form Steel Pulse after listening to Bob Marley and The Wailers' Catch a Fire.
-The band formed in 1975; their debut single release "Kibudu, Mansetta And Abuku" arrived on the small independent label Dip, and linked the plight of urban black youth with the image of a greater African homeland.
-They followed it with "Nyah Luv" for Anchor.
-They were initially refused live dates in Caribbean venues in Birmingham due to their Rastafarian beliefs.
-During the popularization of punk rock in the mid-1970's, Steel Pulse began to play punk venues such as the Hope and Anchor in London and The Electric Circus in Manchester in 1976.
+Basil Gabbidon and David Hinds became inspired to form Steel Pulse after listening to Bob Marley and the Wailers' Catch a Fire.
+The band formed in 1975 and their debut single "Kibudu, Mansetta And Abuku" was released via the small independent record label Dip, and was related to the situation of British urban black youth against the imagery of an African homeland.
+Their next single was "Nyah Luv" on Anchor.
+Paradoxically Steel Pulse were initially refused live dates in Caribbean venues in Birmingham due to their Rastafarian beliefs.
+During the popularization of punk rock in the mid-1970s, Steel Pulse began to play punk venues such as the Hope and Anchor in London and The Electric Circus in Manchester in 1976.

-Aligning themselves closely with the Rock Against Racism organization and featuring in its first music festival in early 1978, they chose to tour with sympathetic elements of the punk movement, including the Stranglers, XTC etc. Eventually they found a more natural home in support slots for Burning Spear, which brought them to the attention of Island Records.
+Aligning themselves closely with the Rock Against Racism organization, and featuring in its first music festival in early 1978, they chose to tour with sympathetic elements of the punk movement, including the Stranglers and XTC.
+Eventually they found a more natural environment in supporting Burning Spear, which brought them to the attention of Island Records.

 Island Records era (1977–1980)

-Their first release for Island was the "Ku Klux Klan" single, a tilt at the evils of racism, and one often accompanied by a visual parody of the sect on stage.
-By this time their ranks had swelled to include Selwyn Brown (keyboards), Steve "Grizzly" Nisbett (drums), Alphonso Martin (vocals, percussion) and Mykaell Riley (vocals).
+Their first single on Island was "Ku Klux Klan", relating to horrors of racism; this track was often accompanied by a visual parody of the sect in live performances; the song was ranked the 460th-greatest song of all time in Rolling Stone's 2020 edition of the 500 Greatest Songs of All Time.
+By this time the band included Selwyn Brown (keyboards), Steve "Grizzly" Nisbett (drums), Alphonso Martin (vocals, percussion) and Mykaell Riley (vocals).
 Their debut album, Handsworth Revolution (recorded in 1977 and released in early 1978), was part the evolution of roots reggae outside Jamaica.
-However, despite critical and moderate commercial success over three albums, the relationship with Island Records had soured by the advent of their third album, Caught You (released in the US as Reggae Fever).
+Despite critical and moderate commercial success covering their first two albums, their relationship with Island Records soured by the advent of their third album, Caught You (released in the US as Reggae Fever).

 The band made their US concert debut at the Mudd Club in New York in 1980.

-Tom Terrell, who would later serve as their manager, was instrumental in masterminding a Steel Pulse concert on the night of Bob Marley's funeral, which was broadcast live around the world from the 9:30 Club, 930 F Street, N.W., Washington, D.C., on 21 May 1981.
+Tom Terrell, who would later serve as their manager, was instrumental in masterminding a Steel Pulse concert on the night of Bob Marley's funeral, which was broadcast live around the world from the 9:30 Club, in Washington, D.C., on 21 May 1981.